Integrative Wellness Rules: A Simple Guide to Healthy Living by Jim Nicolai

 He discuses the spiritual benefits of helping others.
 He discuses his spiritual beliefs quite often.
 There is a definite religious aspect to this book.
 He makes mention of how prayer helps him, he even prays to God to help him get out of bed in the morning.
 He encourages the reader to be spiritual.
 Matter of a fact there is a chapter devoted to it & it's one of the longer chapters.

 There is good information in this book.
-We're just not too sure how useful it is to everyone.
-We're sure it will be very useful to some & just about worthless to others.
-We don't hate the book, we just think it's a waste of time & money because there are a whole lot of other books out there that are jam packed with useful information.
+I'm just not too sure how useful it is to everyone.
+I'm sure it will be very useful to some & just about worthless to others.
+I don't hate the book, I just think it's a waste of time & money because there are a whole lot of other books out there that are jam packed with useful information.